equinor/everest-tutorials/docs/source/well_order/well_order.rst

 Prepare configuration
 *********************

-..
-    TODO section reference might be better than the link

 The downloaded material is already complete and ready to be launched, however it is still useful to understand how the defined problem was configured.
 Information related to initial guess, objective functions and the model needs to be specified in main EVEREST configuration file.
-After downloading `Download Tutorial <https://equinor.github.io/everest-tutorials/download_material/download_material.html>`_ this file will be located at ``well_order/everest/model/wellorder_experiment.yml``.
+After downloading tutorial files from :ref:`download_material` this file will be located at ``well_order/everest/model/wellorder_experiment.yml``.

 .. _config_main_wo:
 Main configuration